Homemade Chinese Plum Sauce

-Continuing the series of Chinese recipes with this wonderful plum sauce, I was captivated from the first time when I served it with Peking Duck.
-To be honest, after that I tasted Peking Duck at the Chinese restaurant, to see the difference - and I wasn't impressed, maybe because of this plum sauce.
-Don't worry if you don't have the "5 flavors" spice, I'll give you a list of combined spices that can replace it.
-But most of all I like to marinate and serve the meat with plum sauce, it has a very fine aroma, a little salty, it is slightly sour and sweet, beautiful color.
+I am continuing the series of Chinese recipes with this wonderful plum sauce.
+I was captivated from the first time I served it with Peking Duck.
+After that, I wanted to taste Peking Duck at a Chinese restaurant, just to see the difference.
+Honestly, I wasn't impressed and it might have been because of this plum sauce.
+Don't worry if you don't have the Chinese 5 spice powder, I'll give you a list of combined spices that can replace it.
+But most of all, I like to marinate and serve the meat with plum sauce.
+It has a very fine aroma, it's a bit salty, slightly sour and sweetish, beautifully colored.

-You can make it in small portions and keep it in the fridge for 2-3 months, closed in a more airtight jar.
-I say try a little, and if you like it or continue with a larger amount.
-But even if you don't immediately like it so empty, know that using it to marinate meat will change your mind.
+You can make it in small portions and keep in the fridge for 2-3 months, in an airtight jar.
+I say try a little at first and, if you like it, continue with a larger amount.
+But even if you don't immediately like it as such, you should know that if you use it to marinate the meat, you will change your mind.

-These are the plums I told you are suitable for sauce.
+These are the plums I was telling you were suitable for sauces.

-Surely it goes made of corcoduse or more sour classic plums.
+Surely it can also be made from cherry plums or more sour common plums.

-Wash them, remove the seeds and put them in a deep pan.
+Wash them, remove the pits and place in a deep pan.

-Add the spices, sugar, garlic and pepper if you want the sauce to be spicy.
+Add the spices, sugar, garlic and the chili pepper, if you want the sauce hot.

-Pour the soy sauce, vinegar and water, put on the fire and simmer for 30-40 minutes.
+Pour the soy sauce, vinegar and water, place over low heat and simmer for 30-40 minutes.

 The cooking time may differ depending on the plum variety.

-Orient yourself according to the texture of the plums, it must soften well and change color to a beautiful and uniform one.
+Use the texture of the plums to guide you.
+They must soften properly and change color to a beautiful and uniform one.

-Thoroughly mix the composition with the vertical blender.
+Puree the mixture thoroughly with the hand blender.

-If you have put large whole spices (cinnamon stick, anise) remove them before blending.
+If you've put the spices whole (the cinnamon stick, the anise), remove them before blending.

-Put the sauce on the fire for another 5 minutes, you can adjust it with sugar and vinegar to taste.
+Place the sauce over heat for another 5 minutes.
+You can adjust with sugar and vinegar to taste.

-The jars in which you will keep the sauce do not forget to dry them well and sterilize them - I put them in the oven for 30 minutes at 120 degrees.
+Don't forget to sterilize and properly dry the jars in which you'll keep the sauce - I put them in the oven for 30 minutes at 120 degrees.

 Pour the hot sauce into jars and close tightly.

-Store it in the closet or refrigerator and use as needed.
+Store in the closet or refrigerator and use when you need.

-It is perfect to serve it with any kind of meat or meatballs, as a sauce for marinating, I will give details in other recipes that follow.
+It's perfect if served with any kind of meat or meatballs or used as a sauce for marinating.
+I'll give more details in the recipes that follow.